andredesousa/css-best-practices/README.md

 It is recommended to distinguish which styles are meant for any or a set of HTML selectors vs. those meant for something specific.
 We should keep all global styles in a separate file (especially when using a preprocessor).
-Modern front-end frameworks are the building blocks of our applications’ UI.
+Modern front-end frameworks are the building blocks of our applications' UI.
 As visual elements, styling them is a big part of how applications meet our users, and composes the way our brand and product looks and feels.
 These frameworks suggest appending specific styles to each component using separate files.